iepsen/cmvm/README.md

 cmvm help
 ```

-## Supported platforms
-It's expected to cmvm to work on macOS and Linux platforms.
-Found a bug?
-Please, file a ticket or open a PR to fix it.
+## How to contribute
+You can contribute on this project by
+- [Opening  an issue](https://github.com/iepsen/cmvm/issues) if you find a bug
+- Being proactive and open a pull request to fix an issue or suggest improvement
+- Starting a [disucssion](https://github.com/iepsen/cmvm/discussions) if you have a specific topic to discuss